grafana/tempo/docs/sources/tempo/api_docs/metrics-summary.md

       processors: [..., 'local-blocks']
 ```

-In Grafana and Grafana Cloudl, the Metrics summary API is an [experimental feature](https://grafana.com/docs/release-life-cycle/) that is disabled by default.
+In Grafana and Grafana Cloud, the Metrics summary API is disabled by default.
 To enable it in Grafana Cloud, contact Grafana Support.

 ## Request